4 predictions for conversational AI in 2018

 In November 2017, Facebook Messenger launched Customer Chat, a plugin that lets businesses have Facebook Messenger conversations right on their own website.
 With the release of Customer Chat, brands can take advantage of their websites and acquire new customers in the growing Messenger platform for free.

 Facebook Messenger Customer Chat is an opportunity for marketers because when people leave a website, it allows them to view or continue their conversation with a brand on their phone, using the Messenger app.
-Messenger launched in 2008 as a no-frills chat functionality but matured into an end-to-end communications platform, while acquiring 1.3 billion users along the way.
-The adoption of what is now both website and mobile integration for Messenger paves the way for Facebook Messenger to continue its current reign as the leading enterprise chat platform.
+Messenger launched in 2008 as a no-frills chat functionality but has since matured into an end-to-end communications platform, while acquiring 1.3 billion users along the way.
+The adoption of website and mobile integration for Messenger has paved the way for Facebook Messenger to continue its current reign as the leading enterprise chat platform.

 Apple enters the enterprise

-At their most recent Worldwide Developer’s Conference, Apple gave a sneak peek into Business Chat.
-Apple touts Business Chat as “a powerful new way for businesses to connect with customers directly from within Messages.”
-As Apple states on their developer site, “Business Chat connects businesses with their customers to answer questions, schedule appointments, make payments with Apple Pay, and more.”
+At the company’s most recent Worldwide Developer Conference, Apple gave a sneak peek into Business Chat.
+Apple touts Business Chat as a “powerful new way for businesses to connect with customers directly from within Messages.”
+As Apple states on its developer site, “Business Chat connects businesses with their customers to answer questions, schedule appointments, make payments with Apple Pay, and more.”

-Apple users will be able to message a business, using the Messages app, after seeing a call-to-action in Siri, Maps, Safari, and Spotlight.
+Apple users will be able to message a business using the Messages app after seeing a call-to-action in Siri, Maps, Safari, and Spotlight.

-The decision to bring customers and businesses closer together via one of its core apps mirrors moves by Facebook Messenger.
-These chats, however, are not iMessage Chatbots.
-Apple’s intent is to facilitate person-to-person interaction, through chat.
-Adding customer service features in iMessage increases the likelihood people will stay inside Apple more regularly instead of going to a brands website, or Messenger bot.
+This decision to bring customers and businesses closer together via one of its core apps mirrors moves by Facebook Messenger.
+These are not iMessage chatbots, however.
+Apple’s intent is to facilitate person-to-person interaction through chat.
+Adding customer service features in iMessage increases the likelihood people will stay inside Apple instead of going to a brand’s website or a Messenger bot.

-Instagram Chatbots?
+Instagram chatbots?

 Jonathan Shriftman is the director of business development at Snaps, a mobile messaging service.